jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-09-16.md

 Agenda Notes:

-- ETA for Drupal 8 Launch is September.
+- ETA for Drupal 8 Launch is October.
   - [drupalreleasedate.com](https://drupalreleasedate.com/)
 - At Cobblestones in Monte Casino in Johannesburg / Bryanston.
 - Awaiting venue confirmation in Johannesburg / Parkhurst.